Welcome to York Opera

 York Opera is York’s leading amateur opera company.
 Each year we produce a number of operas, operettas and concerts, including some for charity.
 Our singers are from all over Yorkshire, and are occasionally even recruited internationally!

 We sing for pleasure – of ourselves and our audiences – and to critical acclaim.
 Recent reviews have commented on both the quality of the performances and the enjoyment given to our audiences (see our past productions page).

-We have recently had an article about the company and Nabucco published on the York Mix websit.
+We have recently had an article about the company and Nabucco published on the York Mix website.

 Our Current Production

-On June 4-6thth we will be in the York Guildhall, performing Tales of Love a series of opera extracts exploring various aspects of love.
-This is a full staged and costumed performance, under the Musical Direction of Derek Chivers, with stage direction from a team of four directors, two of whom have not directed for the company before.
+On June 4-6thth we were in the York Guildhall, performing Tales of Love a series of opera extracts exploring various aspects of love.
+This was a full staged and costumed performance, under the Musical Direction of Derek Chivers, with stage direction from a team of four directors, two of whom have not directed for the company before.

 There is a review of this production available from York Press.

 We are pleased that Sir Thomas Allen is the patron of York Opera.
 You can read all about this distinguished singer here.